rrmanzano/maui-bindableproperty-generator/README.md

 ```

 ### Example 2 - String
-Just decorate field with the Bindable attribute and add the "text/value" that you want to use as default value.
+Just decorate the field with the Bindable attribute and add the "text/value" that you want to use as default value.

 ```csharp
     using Maui.BindableProperty.Generator.Core;